Sorla-Network/.github/profile/README.md

 ## What is Sorla?

-Sorla transforms how you consume news by combining **lightning-fast RSS aggregation** with **real-time collaboration**.
+Sorla transforms how you consume news by combining **lightning-fast news aggregation** with **real-time collaboration**.
 Gone are the days of passive news reading—Sorla creates an active, social experience where information meets conversation.

 <div align="center">